enasequence/read_docs/faq/missing-values.rst

    you could be requested to update your samples, so it is important to take some time to provide any metadata you have and only use missing value terms when necessary.

-INSDC missing value reporting terms
+INSDC Missing Value Reporting Terms
 ===================================

 +----------------------------+------------------------------+-----------------------------------------------+